 Baillie was a professional angler, and widely regarded as the best fly fisherman in his day.
-I recently came across this passage in "The Ne'er-do-Weel: Some Waterside Sketches" by William Sorley Brown: "Did you ever see Baillie fishing?" was my next question.
-"Many a time," responded the watchman.
-"I was just a laddie a the time, but I used to see him often on the Gala, though never on the Leader.
-He had his line tied to the top of his rod just like a whip, and usually fished up and across the water."
-A professional angler, the best in his day, with his line tied to the top of his rod.
+I recently came across this passage in The Ne'er-do-Weel: Some Waterside Sketches by William Sorley Brown: " 'Did you ever see Baillie fishing?' was my next question.
+'Many a time,' responded the watchman.
+'I was just a laddie a the time, but I used to see him often on the Gala, though never on the Leader.
+He had his line tied to the top of his rod just like a whip, and usually fished up and across the water.' " A professional angler, the best in his day, with his line tied to the top of his rod.
 Interesting.

 Well, I don't know about you, but I wouldn't consider a fly that caught two dozen trout, and only then had to be changed for another that also caught two dozen trout, worthy of objection!
-The only objection I can think of is that no fly shop or on-line retailer that I know of in the US sells them.

 1. Although Stewart specifically wrote that it was "highly objectionable" for anglers to shorten the shanks of their hooks considerably because it "renders the chances of hooking a trout exceedingly small."
 I have not found that to be the case, and one of the most accomplished spider fishermen I know regularly uses short shank hooks.
 My choice of the Daiichi 1640 hook is on his recommendation.